imkaywu/open3DCV/docs/index.md

 The source code and documentation are [available in Github](https://github.com/imkaywu/open3DCV/)

 ### Acknowledgements
-open3DCV is an outcome of my Master's work at the HCT lab of University of British Columbia.
+open3DCV is one of the outcomes of my Master's work at the HCT lab of University of British Columbia.